pixelgrade/customify/README.md

 ### The $config variable<a name="about_config_var"></a> ###

-This is the array which is proccesed by the `customify_filter_fields` filter and it contains:
+This is the array which is processed by the `customify_filter_fields` filter and it contains:
  *  'sections' an array with sections(each section holds an array with fields)
  *  'panels' an array of panels( each panel holds an array with sections)
  *  'opt-name' the option key name which will hold all these options